certsocietegenerale/event2timeline/README.md

 Event2Timeline
 ==============

 Event2Timeline is a free tool based on D3js to graph Microsoft Windows sessions events.
+It parses both EVTX event logs from post Vista systems (Vista, Windows 7, Windows 8), and CSV exports of the legacy EVT log files.

 How to install
 --------------